lihikaspi/Profile-Pro/README.md

 **File paths to change:** <br>
 Input - cell 4: path to the profiles dataset, to the preprocessed data saved in the "data_preprocessing" notebook, and to the new and optimized "about" sections. <br>
-Output - cell **TBD**: path to the the parquet file containing the features vectors
+Output - cell **TBD**: path to the the parquet file containing the suggestion for each user